gianfrancodp/WITOIL-for-iMagine/README.md

 [![Build Status](https://jenkins.services.ai4os.eu/buildStatus/icon?job=AI4OS-hub/WITOIL-for-iMagine/main)](https://jenkins.services.ai4os.eu/job/AI4OS-hub/job/WITOIL-for-iMagine/job/main)

-Medslik-II Oil fate lagrangian model
+WITOIL for iMagine is an advanced application utilizing the DEEPaaS API to predict the transport and transformation of actual or hypothetical oil spills in the ocean, powered by the **Medslik-II** model.

+The Medslik-II oil spill model is a community-driven, freely available framework designed to predict the movement and weathering of oil slicks using a Lagrangian representation.
+It simulates the dispersion of oil spills based on real-world environmental conditions.

+In this repository, we have integrated a DeepaaS API into the existing Medslik-II oil spill model.
 To launch it, first install the package then run [deepaas](https://github.com/ai4os/DEEPaaS):

 > ![warning](https://img.shields.io/badge/Warning-red.svg) **Warning**: If you are using a virtual environment, make sure you are working with the last version of pip before installing the package.
 Use `pip install --upgrade pip` to upgrade pip.